SlimHintz/Pneumonia-image-classification/README.md

 ## Healthcare Problem

 X-rays are a widely accessible imaging technique that can be used to diagnose pneumonia.
 However, years of training are required for someone to make an accurate diagnosis.
 We built a convolutional neural network that can classify images of pneumonia with 90% accuracy and could be run on nothing more than a smart-phone.
+We optimised recall to minimise the number of false negatives.
 We propose implementing automated image classification in low income communities with access to x-rays that will aid medical professionals by better allocating their time and resources.

 ## Data